AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 ---
-title: A tour of the Data Warehouse Manager
+title: Data Warehouse Manager
-zendesk_id: 360016732431
+description: Learn how to manage table and column sync settings, drill down into a table's schema, and create calculated columns to use in reports.
 ---
+# Data Warehouse Manager

 The Data Warehouse Manager, accessed by clicking **Manage Data > Data Warehouse** in the sidebar, is the portal to your MBI Data Warehouse.
-Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table's schema, and create calculated columns to use in reports. **Note that you need Admin permissions to access the Data Warehouse Manager.**
+Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table's schema, and create calculated columns to use in reports.

+>[!NOTE]
+>
+>You need Admin permissions to access the Data Warehouse Manager.

 In this article, we will cover: